kleph/dcos-docs/1.10/overview/concepts.md

 A container registry is a repository of pre-built container images.

-The [Docker Runtime](#mesos-docker-runtime) and [Mesos Container Runtime](#mesos-universal-container-runtime) can both pull and run Docker images from public or private Docker container registries.
+The [Universal Container Runtime](#mesos-containerizer-universal-container-runtime) and [Docker Engine](#mesos-containerizer-docker-runtime) can both run Docker images from public or private Docker container registries.

 ### <a name="cloud-template"></a>Cloud Template